squidmin/java-labs/src/main/java/lambdas/README.md

 Integer value = 5
 ```

 The `andThen()` method, which is a default method in the `Consumer` interface, is used for chaining.
 Here is the syntax of this method:

 ```
 Consumer<T> andThen(Consumer<? super T> after)
 ```

 The `andThen()` method returns a composed `Consumer` that performs this operation followed by the `after` operation (see above parameter list).
 In the below example, we will create two consumers, and we will chain them together using the `andThen()` method.

+### `ConsumerDemo.java`

 ```java
 import java.util.function.Consumer;